 Higher Line Careers Programme

 In Poetry, pupils have a series of assemblies to introduce them to important information about careers and university options.
-Sessions are offered to anyone interested in applying to American /Canadian universities, Australia/New Zealand, Asian, European universities or apprenticeships.
+Sessions are offered to anyone interested in applying to universities in the USA, Canada, Australia, New Zealand, Asia, Europe or apprenticeships.
 Pupils looking to find employment are also given individual support.
 A number of groups begin meeting regularly throughout Poetry, including the MedSoc for those interested in medicine, LawSoc for potential lawyers, and a group for pupils considering Oxbridge or other highly competitive universities.
 These groups combine discussion sessions, talks from university staff and input from our wonderful OS to inspire current pupils.

 Pupils continue to use the Start Profile website which was introduced in Lower Line to explore possible careers and to keep a record of their achievements.
 Tutors regularly discuss future plans with their groups, and all pupils visit the Careers department.
 Further assemblies introduce Poets to the importance of university open days and work experience opportunities, as well as ways to push themselves beyond the basic curriculum in their chosen subject area in preparation for making a strong university application.
 Potential Oxbridge candidates attend the Oxbridge conference and are then allocated a subject mentor to support them.
 All Poets also attend a day at Lancaster University where they can learn more about the application process and life at university.
 They also attend the UCAS Exhibition in Manchester.